This post is also available in: Svenska

-Lyme disease should be treated with penicillin, so seek a medical center if you suspect Lyme disease.
+Lyme disease should be treated with penicillin so seek a medical center if you suspect Lyme disease.

 Three-day fever is a very common viral infection in babies and young children.
 They get three days of high fever without other symptoms and after the three days, a fine-spotted rash all over the body.
-Children are otherwise well and recover quickly.
+The children are otherwise well and recover quickly.
 Three-day fever does not need to be treated or controlled in any particular way.